 About the Convening Partners

-The convening partners are responsible for ensuring the smooth running of the initiative.
-They invite participants to SRMGI conferences and share responsibility for writing up the output of the meeting and any recommendations, to reflect the balance of discussions.
+The convening partners are responsible for ensuring smooth functioning of the initiative.
+They invite participants to SRMGI conferences and share responsibility for writing up the output of the meetings and any recommendations, to reflect the balance of discussions.

 The Royal Society is a Fellowship of the world's most eminent scientists and is the oldest scientific academy in continuous existence.
 We aim to expand the frontiers of knowledge by championing the development and use of science, mathematics, engineering and medicine for the benefit of humanity and the good of the planet.